aidanmorgan/buckwild/design/protocol/03-packet-architecture.md

 - Confirms successful receipt of data packets to enable sender buffer cleanup
 - Provides flow control by advertising current receive window size
 - Implements selective acknowledgment (SACK) to efficiently recover from packet loss
-- Replaces the separate WINDOW_UPDATE packet for better efficiency
 - Enables precise congestion control feedback for optimal throughput

 **When used**: Sent in response to DATA packets, for flow control updates, or to acknowledge connection establishment.